ONSdigital/dp-census-atlas/scripts/content/README.md

 defined in the `2021-content-spec.json` are assumed to be fully defined and are not referenced int he additiol a)

 1. `category_legend_strings.csv`: Legend strings used for each category.
-2. `classification_2011_comparison_data_availability.csv`: Whether or not 2011 comparison data is available for each classification.
+2. `classification_2011_comparison_data_availability.csv`: Whether or not 2011 comparison data is available for each classification, and for which geographies.
 3. `classification_available_geotypes.csv`: which geography types are available for each classification.
 4. `classification_data_downloads.csv`: where data for each classification can be downloaded (NB not all classifications will have data downloads and thats fine).
 5. `variable_caveats.csv`: Warnings about data quality for variables (NB not all variables will have warnings and that's fine).
 6. `variable_map_type_default_classifications.csv`: Which classifications are the default ones for different map visualisation types.
 7. `variable_short_descriptions.csv`: Short descriptions for each variable.
+8. `variable_tile_data_base_urls.csv`: S3 urls where the data for each variable can be found.